RobEin/ANTLR4-parser-for-Python-3.8/port_Go/README.md

      - create the go.mod file
      - download the ANTLR4 package
      - copy the two grammar files and the example.py to this directory
-     - run the transformGrammar.py to modify the grammars for the Go target

 ```bash
     go mod init GoLang